KonH/LeaderboardService/README.md

 ### MySQL preparation

-You don't need to create database and tables manually, but master user setup is required:
+You don't need to create any database and tables manually, but master user setup is required:

 ```
 INSERT INTO leaderboards.User (Name, Password) VALUES ("admin", "admin_password");